dakshinatharindu/firesim-nvdla/README.md

 ## Using FireSim

 To work with FireSim-NVDLA, first, you need to learn how to use FireSim.
 Once you learned that, working with FireSim-NVDLA is pretty straightforward.
 We recommend following the steps in the [FireSim documentation (v1.5.0)](http://docs.fires.im/en/1.5.0) to set up the simulator and run a single-node simulation.
-Please make sure that you are following the right version of the documentation (not the latest versoin).
+Please make sure that you are following the right version of the documentation (not the latest version).
 The only difference in setup is you use the URL of this repository when cloning FireSim in ["Setting up the FireSim Repo"](http://docs.fires.im/en/1.5.0/Initial-Setup/Setting-up-your-Manager-Instance.html#setting-up-the-firesim-repo):

 ```
 git clone https://github.com/CSL-KU/firesim-nvdla